survivejs/webpack-book/manuscript/developing/02_development_server.md

 {pagebreak}

-## Polling Instead of Watching Files
+## Polling instead of watching files

-Sometimes the file watching setup provided by WDS won't work on your system.
+It's possible the file watching setup provided by WDS won't work on your system.
 It can be problematic on older versions of Windows, Ubuntu, Vagrant, and Docker.
 Enabling polling is a good option then:

 **webpack.config.js**